rperryng/graphql-ruby-hive/README.md

 end
 ```

-See default options for the optional parameters [here](https://github.com/charlypoly/graphql-ruby-hive/blob/01407d8fed80912a7006fee503bf2967fa20a79c/lib/graphql-hive.rb#L53).
+See default options for the optional parameters [here](https://github.com/rperryng/graphql-ruby-hive/blob/master/lib/graphql-hive.rb#L31-L41).

 <br/>

-**A note on `buffer_size` and performances**

-The `graphql-hive` usage reporter, responsible for sending the operations data to Hive, is running in a separate `Thread` to avoid any significant impact on your GraphQL API performances.

-The performance overhead (with the default `buffer_size` option) is around 1% and [is constantly evaluated for new PR](https://github.com/charlypoly/graphql-ruby-hive/actions/workflows/benchmark.yml).

-If your GraphQL API has a high RPM, we encourage you to increase the `buffer_size` value.
+> [!Important]

-However, please note that a higher `buffer_size` value will introduce some peak of increase in memory consumption.
+> `buffer_size` and `queue_size` will affect memory consumption.
+>
+> `buffer_size` is the number of operations sent to Hive in a batch after operations have been sampled.
+> `queue_size` is the size of the queue used to send operations to the buffer before sampling.
+> Adjust these values according to your application's memory constraints and throughput.
+> High throughput applications will need a larger `queue_size`.